Close

 Hi Sherry, thanks for reading our post and submitting your question!
 Retinoids do require a prescription from a physician due to their power.
 We would encourage you to see a board certified dermatologist.
 They will examine your skin and prescribe the best treatment for your individual needs!

-• Avatar Augusta says:
+• Augusta says:

 No. The Ordinary sells retinoids for low prices.
 There are plenty of products on the market that have retinol in them.

-4. Avatar Cuong says:
+4. Cuong says:

 Hi Dr. Lankerani, I am a fourth year osteopathic medical student interested in Dermatology and cosmetics.
 I would love to talk to you more about it if you are able to find the time!
 I was wondering if 1% OTC retinol is equivalent to 0.025% Tretinoin?
 Or is any tretinoin, even the weakest one, is better than the highest percentage retinol?
 Thanks and I look forward to hearing from you!